Editor’s Note: This article was originally published on March 02, 2018.

 - Larger child tax credit, doubling from $1,000 to $2,000

 The good news?
 Your tax bill was reduced by almost $500!
 The bad news?
 By not adjusting your Form W-4, the reduced tax withholding of $100 per pay period means that you’ll owe a balance or have a smaller refund when you file your 2018 tax return in early 2019.
 However, the lower withholding also means more take-home pay throughout the year, so you can decide which is more important to you.

 It’s a good idea to take a look at your tax situation now so that you’re not surprised at tax time with a smaller refund or a balance due.
-Follow the steps above to learn how to estimate your tax liability, use H&R Block’s tax calculator, or go see a tax pro for help with planning your W-4 withholding.
-You just may thank yourself a year from now.
+Follow the steps above to learn how to estimate your tax liability, use H&R Block’s tax refund and tax reform calculator, or make an appointment with a Tax Pro for help with planning your W-4 withholding.
+You just may thank yourself in the future.